KaylaGold/bamazon/README.md

 ## How it works: ##
 - Step 1: BAMAZON prompts customer for the ID of the product they would like to buy.
 The app will check if the ID is valid.
 - Step 2: The app will prompt the customer to enter the quantity of the product they would like to purchase.
-- Step 3: Once the customer has placed the order, BAMAZON will check if the store has enough of the product in stock to meet the customer’s request.
+- Step 3: Once the customer has placed their order, BAMAZON will check if the store has enough of the product in stock to meet the customer’s request.
 - If there isn’t enough product in stock for purchase, the app will log “Insufficient Quantity” and will cancel the order.
 - If there is enough product in stock for purchase, the app will total and show the amount owed for the placed order.
 - Step 4: The app will update the SQL database to reflect the remaining quantity.